nobalmohan/jekyll-now/_posts/2017-03-24-javascript-pick-a-random-frmo-array.md

 ---
 layout: post
-title: Pick a random value from JavaScript arrays
+title: Pick a random value from JavaScript array
 tags: JavaScript Technology
 ---
 Let's say you want to pick a random value out an array.
 You can do that in vanilla JavaScript or using any utility libraries like Lodash or Underscore.